olawalejuwonm/Express-Starter/Readme.md

-## STart
-- Delete unused stuff
-- Rename globally
-- Reneame in .env
-- Change db
-- new vault
-- npx npm-check-updates -i --format group

-## Installation
+## Getting Started
-Note: This is a work in progress.
-The following instructions are not complete.

 To install the server, you need to have a working installation of [Node.js](https://nodejs.org/en/).
 Then, clone this repository and run `yarn install` in the root directory of the project.
 This will install all the dependencies.

-## Running the server
+## Running the Server

 To run the server, run `yarn dev` in the root directory of the project.
-This will start the server on port in environment variable `PORT` or port 8080 if `PORT` is not set.
-To build, run `yarn build`
+This will start the server on the port specified in the environment variable `PORT`, or port 8080 if `PORT` is not set.
+To build, run `yarn build`.

-## Running the tests
+## Running the Tests

 To run the tests, run `yarn test` in the root directory of the project.
 This will run all the tests in the `test` directory.

-### Services Used
+## Services Used

+This project uses the following services:

 - [Travis CI](https://travis-ci.org/) for continuous integration
 - [Coveralls](https://coveralls.io/) for test coverage
 - [Code Climate](https://codeclimate.com/) for code quality